PacificBiosciences/sawfish/docs/user_guide.md

 Just as in the single-sample case, note that the reference fasta and all 3 sample bam paths specified in the `discover` steps are stored and reused in the subsequent `joint-call` step.

+### Upgrading to sawfish v2 from previous sawfish versions

+The sawfish version 2 release addd a substantial new CNV calling and integration feature.
+For users switching from previous sawfish versions this can largely be treated as a gradual change, in that the accuracy of smaller SVs remains just as high and computational resource demands are similar.
+However, the following differences should be considered:

+1. The final output is now VCF v4.4, which introduces some subtle changes, notably `SVLEN` is now the absolute value of the SV size.

+2. Specifying expected copy number regions with the  `--expected-cn` argument is now an important configuration input for getting meaningful SV/CNV results from the sex chromosomes.
+Sawfish's previous behavior to change SV ploidy as a function of expected copy number is no longer the default behavior, see full details in the [expected copy number section](#expected-copy-number).

+3. Specifying excluded CNV regions with the `--cnv-excluded-regions` argument is another important new configuration input for improving CNV precision.
+See the [CNV excluded regions section](#cnv-excluded-regions) for full details.

 ## Inputs